Scott McGregor (actor): Personal life

 McGregor dated his Temptation co-model Chelsea Butler from November 2006 to 2011.
 In May 2016, McGregor became engaged to his partner Bianka Voigt.
 On 27 March 2017, McGregor announced that he and Voigt were expecting their first child, and Voigt gave birth to their daughter on 27 September 2017.
 McGregor and Voigt married in January 2019.
 Their second child, a son, was born in January 2020.

-McGregor's hobbies include surfing, AFL, cricket, golf, poker and music.
+McGregor's hobbies include surfing, Australian rules football, cricket, golf, poker and music.

 In April 2019, McGregor was glassed by a stripper, Danielle Lee, during a verbal altercation at Hollywood Showgirls in Surfers Paradise, which left him with a cut lip.
 During a hearing at Southport Magistrates Court on 20 August, the defence said McGregor was "intoxicated and verbally abusive" towards the exotic dancer, which he denied.
 McGregor stated that he turned down a private dance, which is when the glass was thrown.
 He was unable to recall how much alcohol he had consumed, but he was not drunk.
 The court also heard that McGregor "has a history of public drunkenness and aggression towards women, and police had previously been called to the Melbourne home of his ex-girlfriend."
 The trial was adjourned until 8 October 2019.
-Danielle Lee was found guilty.
+Lee was found guilty.
 She was given a good behaviour bond and ordered to pay for McGregor's medical costs.

 In November 2022, McGregor was charged with one count of sexual assault after an alleged incident at the Esplanade Hotel in St Kilda on 20 February 2022.
-He will appear at the Melbourne Magistrates' Court in January 2023.
+In August 2023, McGregor was granted diversion in Melbourne Magistrates Court, keeping the charge out of the formal court system.
+Diversion means he did not plead guilty to the charge and was not formally found guilty.

+Magistrate Simon Zebrowski refused to release details of the charge but described it as "one momentary very slight touch" and "a single non-sexual episode that was extraordinarily minor in the circumstances".
+He ordered McGregor write a letter of gratitude to the police officer who recommended his case be diverted from court, a letter of apology to the complainant and make a $300 donation to the charity of his choice.
+If he complies by December, the case will be struck out.